 Nisreen is a young, 20-ish Arab-Israeli from Beit Zafafa who was about 6 months pregnant at the time.
 She threaded my eyebrows so, so beautifully, just like back in the day!
 I couldn’t believe my eye…brows!
 (No pun intended here) What a small miracle after 5 years of waiting.

-I understood she is a gem because when she was on maternity leave I tried a few other girls there who did a decent job, and they might be great for their regular clients, but Nisreen just has that talent for my specific brows to give them the arch they desperately need!
+I understood she is a gem because when she was on maternity leave I tried a few other girls there who did a decent job, and they might be great for their regular clients and other eyebrow shapes, but Nisreen just has that talent for my specific brows to give them the arch they desperately need!

 Now Nisreen is back from maternity leave and my brows are looking better than ever!
 She is very sweet and I hope to profile her more in depth day on the blog.
 She has a very interesting story, and I know her mom is a teacher at the Hand and Hand School in Jerusalem (one of the only mixed primary and secondary Jewish/Arab schools in Israel) and she also went there.

 The phone number to the Frida Brow Bar is 054 8118711.